Asthma Medications

 • Short-acting beta-agonists (bronchodilators)

 • Anticholinergics.
-These are bronchodilators that can be paired with, or used instead of, short-acting beta-agonists.
+Bronchodilators that can be paired with, or used instead of, short-acting beta-agonists

-• Systemic corticosteroids are anti-inflammatory drugs that get symptoms under control.
+• Systemic corticosteroids.
+Anti-inflammatory drugs that get symptoms under control

 There are a few ways to take asthma medications.
 Some are inhaled, using a metered dose inhaler, dry powder inhaler, or a nebulizer (which changes medication from a liquid to a mist).
 Others are taken by mouth, either in pill or liquid form.
 They can also be given by injection.